 St. Anton Ski Lifts and Gondolas

-In 2006, the outdated cable car from the center of St. Anton was replaced by a high speed Galzigbahn cable car that comprised of a glass panel construction to represent the technologically advanced system.
-The system helps detach the 8 passenger gondola without the need to reduce the speed of the high speed cable car.
+In 2006, the outdated cable car from the centre of St. Anton was replaced by a high-speed Galzigbahn cable car that comprised of a glass panel construction to represent the technologically advanced system.
+The system helps detach the 8 passenger gondola without the need to reduce the speed of the high-speed cable car.

 Skiing for Beginners

 St. Anton resort is largely known for its pistes and slopes that attract expert and intermediate skiers.
 Thanks to the improvements and upgrades on the modern lift system, the resort has comfortable slopes for first-time skiers.
 Those skiing for the first time in St Anton can take lessons from any good ski school.
 Once you learn to ski in St. Anton, other resorts would seem easier to conquer with basic skiing skills.